Money, money, money.

-Or so sang ABBA on their 1976 pop banger ‘Money, Money, Money’
+Or so sang ABBA on their 1976 pop banger.

-When it comes to life insurance, you might think that price is the most important factor.
+You might think that price is the most important factor in life insurance.

 Sure, you’ve filled in your details and used an online quote calculator for Life Insurance, and you’ve got a list of insurers with prices listed from cheapest to most expensive.

-You’re probably thinking it’s just a case picking the cheapest quote.
+You’re probably thinking it’s just a case of picking the cheapest quote.

-As it so happens, it’s not just a case of picking whichever life insurance provider is cheaper.
+As it happens, it’s not just a case of picking whichever life insurance provider is cheaper.

 So what else do you need to consider?